Lifting $L$-polynomials of genus 2 curves: Introduction

-The goal of this paper is to present a probabilistic algorithm (of Las Vegas type) that takes as input $C_p$ and $L_p(T)\bmod p$ and outputs $L_p(T)$ in $O(\log^{2+o(1)}p)$ expected time.
 This algorithm is easy to implement and eliminates the need to resort to a separate $p$-adic algorithm that computes $L_p(T)$ from scratch.
-When combined with the state-of-the-art implementations of Harvey's algorithm for hyperelliptic curves described in \cite{HS_2016,Sutherland_2020}, this yields an algorithm to compute $L_p(T)$ for all odd good primes $p\le B$ that runs in $O(B\log^3 B)$ time, and algorithm to compute $L_p(T)$ for any particular prime $p$ that runs in $O(p^{1/2}\log^2 p\log\log p)$.
+When combined with the state-of-the-art implementations of Harvey's algorithm for hyperelliptic curves described in \cite{HS_2016,Sutherland_2020}, this yields an algorithm to compute $L_p(T)$ for all odd good primes $p\le B$ that runs in $O(B\log^3 B)$ time, and an algorithm to compute $L_p(T)$ for any particular prime $p$ that runs in $O(p^{1/2}\log^2 p\log\log p)$.
 Both complexity bounds improve the constant and logarithmic factors that arise in other methods that achieve roughly the same complexity.

-While both approaches have an asymptopic runtime of $\tilde{O}(p^{1/2})$ for computing a single instance of $L_p(T)$, in practice, our algorithm combined with an implementation of \cite{HS_2016,Sutherland_2020} achieves a speedup factor of $\SmallFactor$ over \cite{ABCMT_2019} (see Table \ref{Table-exp2}).
+While both approaches have an asymptotic runtime of $\tilde{O}(p^{1/2})$ for computing a single instance of $L_p(T)$, in practice, our algorithm combined with an implementation of \cite{HS_2016,Sutherland_2020} achieves a speedup factor of $\SmallFactor$ over \cite{ABCMT_2019} (see Table \ref{Table-exp2}).
 When computing $L_p(T)$ for all the odd primes of good reduction up to a bound $B$, where our algorithm has an asymptotic advantage, the difference is more dramatic: we achieve a speedup factor of more than $500$ already at $B=2^{13}$ and more than $1000$ for $B=2^{21}$.